-The Best-known use of this type of antenna is as rooftop terrestrial television antennas, but it is also used for point-to-point fixed communication links and for long-distance shortwave communication by shortwave broadcasting stations and radio amateurs.
+The Best-known use of this type of antenna is as rooftop terrestrial television antennas, but it is also used for point-to-point fixed communication links and long-distance shortwave communication by shortwave broadcasting stations and radio amateurs.

-In this article, I will show how to build a simple 5 element antenna for 144 MHz bands from widely available parts, and how to get some fun with it.
+This article will show how to build a simple 5 element antenna for 144 MHz bands from widely available parts and how to get some fun with it.

 This is my antenna.

 But before actual building, we should discuss some theories and calculations of this type of antenna.

 Every Yagi antenna contains a reflector, an active (or driven) element, and at least one director.
 The number of directors can be even 15.
-Increasing the number of these elements increases total antenna gain and directivity but this requires a much precise tuning (element sizes and distances between them).
+Increasing the number of these elements increases total antenna gain and directivity, but this requires precise tuning (element sizes and distances between them).

 5 element antenna contains 3 directors, and this is a good balance between complexity and performance.